 DE|EN

-Pollutant Guides By Dr. Maximilian Mandl 6 min read
+Pollutant Guides By Dr. Maximilian Mandl 8 min read

-Recognising asbestos: occurrence, risk, law and the right approach
+Recognising asbestos: occurrence, risk, law and approach

 The most important practical truth first: you cannot recognise asbestos with the naked eye.
 Asbestos cement looks like asbestos-free fibre cement, old floor adhesives like new ones.
 Only a laboratory analysis gives certainty.
+That asbestos cannot be reliably recognised from a photo, even by experts, is demonstrated by our picture quiz with five lab-analysed rock samples (Recognising asbestos: can you tell from a photo?).

 Where asbestos occurs in buildings